Request Assessment

 Digital marketing is any form of communication aiming to persuade people to purchase a product or service that occurs through some form of digital device.

 At New Breed, we classify marketing efforts as “digital marketing” when they occur through an internet-connected tool.
+Examples could be paid advertising, content downloads, or your website as a whole.

 2. Brand positioning

-Brand positioning can be conveyed through a variety of means including tone and voice, visual design and the way your company represents itself in person and on social media.
+Brand positioning can be conveyed through a variety of means including tone and voice, visual design, and the way your company represents itself in person and on social media.

 3. Brand awareness

-Brand awareness is the extent to which people are able to recall and recognize your brand.
+Brand awareness is the extent to which people can recall and recognize your brand.
 It has two components: brand recall, which is a measure of how well a brand name is connected to a product class (e.g. Do customers know that Toyota is connected with the product class of cars?), and brand recognition, which is when a consumer recognizes a brand by its attributes (i.e. a company’s logo or brand colors).

 4. Demand generation